Register Interest

 Sir Mark Rowley | Metropolitan Police Commissioner

-Being prepared is the first step in being successful in your application to join the police.
+Being prepared is the first step in being successful in your application.
 Before you apply, make sure to thoroughly read this information and have everything you need to start your journey.

 Making an impact with The Metropolitan Police Service